Notre Dame Campus Dining

-Campus Dining is comprised of two campus dining halls which serve over 11,000 meals per day, as well as a convenience store, eight express units, the Huddle food court, three casual restaurants, a large catering department, campus vending, and athletic concessions.
+Campus Dining is comprised of two campus dining halls which serve over 11,000 meals per day, as well as a convenience store, eight express units, the Huddle food court, three casual restaurants, a large catering department, and campus vending.
 They strive to prepare healthy meals using locally grown and sustainably produced sources where possible and use food preparation and distribution practices that minimize energy use and waste generation.

 Student Facing Programs

 - Dining hall trays: South Dining Hall has switched to smaller trays in order to reduce food waste.
 The dining halls also encourage students to consider not using a tray when possible.

 - Waste and Weigh surveys, is an educational “wasted food” poster campaign in the dining halls encourage diners to take only what they plan to eat.

 - Reusable dishware: The dining halls only use reusable dishware, so there's no container waste.
 Dishware washing procedures are designed to minimize water and energy usage.

 - Eco-friendly to-go containers: To-go stations use corn-based cups for yogurt and cold drinks.

 - Discounts at campus eateries for bringing your own mug.

 Recycling & Waste